Cartan ribbonization and a topological inspection: Gauss--Bonnet inspection

 By a permutation of the outer angles in the second term one can group them according to the ribbon wedge curves they appear on.
 This is possible because each of the kinks on the ribbons is encountered precisely once in the summation.
 Further, as the ribbons are closed it follows that their wedge integral and the corresponding sum of outer angles together cancels to zero.
 Hence one is left with the equality:

 \end{proof}

 \begin{remark} As mentioned, the set of vertices, $\mathcal{P}$, is a feature of the three-dimensional mesh of wedge curves.
 Wedge curves from two, most commonly distinct, ribbons follow each other until a vertex point, where, e.g.~three ribbons come together.
-We summarize the different vertex characters with a table (\ref{quick1}).\\
+We summarise the different vertex characters with Table \ref{quick1}.

 \end{remark}